chris-cazaly/Shift-Click-Final-Project/README.md

 The website should include at minimum:

 - A personal statement telling us a little about yourself and your coding aspirations.

-Contain links to:
+- Contain links to:
 	- the GitHub repository containing the code for your webpage
 	- your FreeCodeCamp profile
 	- your Codewars profile

--An image carousel written in JavaScript which:
+- An image carousel written in JavaScript which:
 	- works on both desktop and mobile
 	- is built into the webpage
 	- displays one image at a time